Hello parents and children,

-Each week your child will bring home a Newsletter which will tell you what we are doing in Nursery and give ideas of activities that you can do with your child at home.
+Each half term your child will bring home a Newsletter which will tell you what we are doing in Nursery and give ideas of activities that you can do with your child at home.
 These ideas can also be found on our Learning Journey display by the Nursery entrance.
 This way you can see what your child has been up to during the week.

-They will have adult led activities inside and outdoors.
+They will have access to activities both inside and outdoors.

-They will also take part in child chosen activities inside and outdoors.
+They will also take part in child chosen activities.

 Where possible we try to give them first hand experiences.

-They will also take part in lots of exciting activities.
+They will also take part in lots of exciting projects.

 I am worried my child may get upset.